ryanatkn/gro/src/docs/unbundledDevelopment.md

   we do not currently plan to develop an ecosystem that strays from core choices.
   Instead, Gro will likely evolve towards more opinionated choices, not fewer.
 - Snowpack emphasizes composing tools through the CLI and plugins.
-  Gro emphasizes writing tasks in TypeScript to use libraries directly, but we'll probably do more to support CLI integrations.
+  Gro emphasizes writing [tasks](./tasks.md) in TypeScript to use libraries directly, but we'll probably do more to support CLI integrations.
 - Snowpack compiles files on demand when requested by the browser.
   In contrast, Gro compiles files on startup.
   This is a complex set of tradeoffs - for very large projects, Snowpack has a significant edge.
-  Gro is designed for the needs of Node libraries and servers, and it has some advantages along with its disadvantages.
+  Gro's design is due to the needs of Node libraries and servers.
   There are plans for Gro to support lazy compilation and other scale-friendly features, and its caching system already speeds up heavy workloads.
   The limitation that forces eager loading will likely be fixed before Gro reaches 1.0,